Yukasama/txt2vec-service/docs/api.md

 ### Error Handling

 The API uses standardized error codes defined in `config/errors.py` for consistent error handling across all endpoints.
-This helps differenciating errors easier in the Web application.
+This helps differentiating errors easier in the Web application.
 Error responses follow this format:

 ```json
 {